1. Home

 It’s also easier to upgrade your existing solar power system with AC-coupled battery storage, because it can just be added on top of an existing system design, instead of needing to be integrated into it.
 This makes AC-coupled battery storage a more popular option for retrofit installations.

-How Solar Batteries Work with a Solar Power System
+How Solar Batteries Work With a Solar Power System

 This entire process starts with the solar panels on the roof generating power.
 Here is a step-by-step breakdown of what happens with a DC-coupled system: